core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 An endpoint acquires group data such as the Gid and OSCORE input parameters including its own Sender ID from the Group Manager, and provides information about its public key to the Group Manager, for example upon joining the group.

 A group member can retrieve from the Group Manager the public key and other information associated to another group member, with which it can generate the corresponding Recipient Context.
-An application can configure a group member to asynchronously retrieve information about Recipient Contexts, e.g. by Observing {{RFC7641}} the Group Manager to get updates on the group membership.
+An application can configure a group member to asynchronously retrieve information about Recipient Contexts, e.g. by Observing {{RFC7641}} a resource at the Group Manager to get updates on the group membership.

 The Group Manager MAY serve additional entities acting as signature checkers, e.g. intermediary gateways.
 These entities do not join a group as members, but can retrieve public keys of group members from the Group Manager, in order to verify counter signatures of group messages.
 A signature checker MUST be authorized for retrieving public keys of members in a specific group from the Group Manager.
 To this end, the same method mentioned above based on the ACE framework {{I-D.ietf-ace-oauth-authz}} can be used.